vladkol/azure-docs/articles/machine-learning/azure-debug-relay.md

     )
 ```

-#### Add the debugging code that handles `--is-debug` argument, initializes Azure Debug Relay, and starts debugging
+#### Add the debugging code that handles `--is-debug` argument, initializes Azure Debugging Relay, and starts debugging

-You can use [this example from Azure Debug Relay repo](https://github.com/vladkol/azure-debug-relay/blob/main/samples/azure_ml_advanced/steps/amldebugutils/debugutils.py) as a reference.
+You can use [this example from Azure Debugging Relay repo](https://github.com/vladkol/azure-debug-relay/blob/main/samples/azure_ml_advanced/steps/amldebugutils/debugutils.py) as a reference.
 Once added that, all you need is to call `start_remote_debugging_from_args`.

 Example: